 The work on corridors at Savannah River Site has shown that corridors: a) increase plant diversity, b) increase plant and animal dispersal, and c) corridor effects on dispersal can be predicted from knowledge of smaller-scale movement behavior of animals, especially near habitat edges.

 In separating the effects of edges from the effects of corridors, research has shown that edges can cause birds to nest in places where their nests are more likely to fail, creating ecological traps, and edges can create unsuitable habitat for butterflies, affecting their ability to disperse.

 Take a video tour through the Savannah River Site Corridor Experiment.

-The Metatron is a newly created experiment to test theories in spatial ecology, including the role of habitat fragmentation and corridors.
 The Metatron is the most controlled experiment for its size.
-Its 10×10 m habitat patches are completely enclosed, allowing control of temperature, sunlight, and humidity.
+It consists of 48 10×10 m habitat patches that are completely enclosed, allowing control of temperature, sunlight, and humidity.
 Its corridors are similarly enclosed, allowing detailed tests of the role of corridors on populations and communities.

 More than 140 plant species (~50 species per cage) and 123 invertebrate families (~40 invertebrate families per cage) can be found within the enclosures.BDFFP, and tests three inter-related responses to habitat fragmentation:

 1) It examines ecological changes along a gradient of forest modification, looking at differences in how the ecosystem functions and how species survive in a forest as it becomes lightly logged, heavily logged, fragmented and eventually converted into an oil palm plantation.

 2) It relies on experimentally designed forest fragments to investigate how the spatial structure of a landscape can mediate or exacerbate the ecological impacts of logging.